The Bankrate promise

 Travel-focused rewards categories

-Many travel credit cards allow cardholders to earn bonus points or miles on travel purchases like airfare, hotels, car rentals, trains, taxis, rideshares and more.
+Many travel credit cards allow cardholders to earn bonus points or miles on travel purchases like airfare, hotels, car rentals, trains, taxis and rideshares.
 These bonus categories can be extremely appealing — and easy to maximize — for frequent travelers.
 Depending on the card, you might be able to earn anywhere from 3X to 10X points per dollar on specific travel-related purchases.

 Once you have a nice collection of points or miles, you may be able to use your rewards to help cover your next trip.
 With careful planning, many have traveled the world on credit card points.
-For instance, you may be able to get a free business-class flight to the Maldives or a luxury hotel stay in Miami.
+For instance, you may be able to redeem your rewards for a free business-class flight to the Maldives or a luxury hotel stay in Miami.

 Travel benefits and credits